nthState/InspectorA11y/README.md

 Thank you to Alasdair to alerting me to the European Accessibility Act 2025 Without you, I wouldn't have been frustrated enough to make this tool.

+## Todo

+- A a script to generate README images with good examples